SimonIT/timetracker/README.md

 ## TODO

 - [ ] Pull to refresh, to refresh the state.
 Sadly I found no lib for cupertino
+- [ ] Add to F-Droid and Google Play Store

 ## Contributing